 So how much did Amazon pay for Twitch?
 A measly $970 million.
 I expected Twitch to sell for at least $3 billion.
 While I'm not a investment strategist or venture capitalist, I can say without any doubt that $970 million is an awesome deal for Amazon.
 Twitch is in the process of transitioning from a cult following to a household name.
 It has huge potential, which not many people realize.

 Recently, Snapchat was valued at $10 billion.
-This astronomical valuation is a complete joke in my opinion.
-However, if it is even close to accurate, Twitch's valuation should be MUCH higher than $1 billion.
+If that valuation is even close to accurate, Twitch's value is MUCH higher than $1 billion.
 While the cost of running Twitch is substantially greater than Snapchat (because of the large bandwidth requirements), Twitch offers far more revenue streams than Snapchat.
 Twitch users are more dedicated to the service and spend more time on Twitch than the average Snapchat user.
 It is absurd that Snapchat has been valued at 10 times the amount of Twitch.
 If anything, it should be the other way around.